Five Tips for Building Retirement Security

 Retirement is a season of life that many working Americans are looking forward to at the end of their careers.
 Yet current conditions challenge this assumption as people live longer and their health care costs rise, and uncertainty lingers in employee benefits and Social Security.
 But with some planning and diligence, retirement security can still be attained.

 The D.C.
-Department of Insurance, Securities and Banking is participating in the National Retirement Planning Week® 2014 – taking place this week from April 7-11 – to urge District of Columbia residents and District Government employees to review their retirement picture and prepare for the future.
+Department of Insurance, Securities and Banking is participating in the National Retirement Planning Week® 2015 – taking place from April 13-17 – to urge District of Columbia residents and District Government employees to review their retirement picture and prepare for the future.
 This week is part of the department’s participation in National Financial Capability Month, a campaign to encourage D.C. residents to enhance their personal financial capabilities.

 Experts from the National Retirement Planning Coalition, which organizes the week, are urging Americans to use this time to develop, review and/or revise their retirement plans.
 By doing so, they say that Americans can still achieve their retirement goals.
 If you are not sure where to get started, below are five tips to help you begin your path toward a financially secure retirement.